-Buying a vintage house is an incredibly exciting opportunity.
-You have a new home with a lengthy heritage, and you're beginning a new chapter in its history.
+Buying a vintage home is an incredibly exciting opportunity.
+You have a new home with a heritage deep in history, and you're beginning a new chapter in its life.

 Purchasing an old house does, however, come with some drawbacks.
 Consider the wiring, for example.
 If your house was built before 1940, there's a chance it could be wired with old-fashioned knob and tube wiring.